Online Notepad

 How exactly does auto-save work, and what happens if my browser crashes?

-Every keystroke triggers a debounced save (200 ms delay) to your browser's localStorage API — a small key-value store that browsers persist across tabs, sessions, and computer reboots.
-The text is stored under the key 'wutools_notepad' as a single string.
+Two layers protect your text.
+As you type, the editor snapshots your content into an in-memory undo/redo history (debounced 500 ms after you stop typing).
+Separately, an auto-save timer writes the current text to your browser's localStorage API every 30 seconds, and any manual Save (or Ctrl+S, or exiting fullscreen) persists it immediately.
+The text is stored under the key 'notepad_content' as a single string.
 When you reopen the page, we read back the stored value and populate the textarea on load.
-If your browser crashes mid-typing, you lose at most the last 200 ms of text (effectively nothing for human typing speeds).
+If your browser crashes, you lose at most the edits since the last 30-second auto-save — so hit Ctrl+S before anything risky.
 Limits: localStorage caps at ~5-10 MB depending on browser (Chrome 10 MB, Safari 5 MB) — that's roughly 5,000 pages of plain text, far beyond any notepad use case.
 Clearing browser data, private/incognito mode, or switching browsers wipes the saved content.

 Is my text truly private — can WuTools or anyone else read it?